Using the low-level API from HSSM directly with PyMC¶

 )

-distribution created above, please use a sampler that does not make use of the gradients such as the slice sampler.
+What happens under the hood is that make_likelihood_callable will construct an Op and wrap this Op around the function.
+Please note that this does NOT make the function differentiable.
+When using the MY_DIST distribution created above, please use a sampler that does not make use of the gradients such as the slice sampler.

 - I have a neural network saved in an

-file that I want to use as the likelihood function.
+onnxfile that I want to use as the likelihood function.

-will look for the file locally first.
+This use case is very similar to the one above.
+All you need to do is to provide a str or a Path to the onnx file. make_likelihood_callable will look for the file locally first.
 If the file is not available locally, it will also check the HSSM hugging face model repository to look for the model.

-indicating which of the parameters will be the target of a regression.
+HSSM will translate the onnx file either into a JAX function or a pytensor function, depending on which backend you specify.
+When the jax backend is chosen, please also provide a list of bools to param_is_reg indicating which of the parameters will be the target of a regression.
 This tells JAX how to vectorize the comptuation for maximum performance.

 from hssm.distribution_utils import (